Living in Colorado Springs: 16 Things To Know Before You Move Here

 8. Wonderful Weather Is a Hallmark of Living in Colorado Springs.

+Colorado Springs weather is one of its many perks.
 The summers are mighty nice (50°F-84°F*), and winters offer snow-worthy temps (17°F-45°F*) — an average of nearly 5 feet of snow falls annually (ski trip!).
-The area’s altitude and proximity to the mountains keeps Colorado Springs’ weather temperate year-round, but you still get to experience all four seasons.
+The area’s altitude and proximity to the mountains keep Colorado Springs’ weather temperate year-round, but you still get to experience all four seasons.
 There’s also an average of 300 days of sunshine annually, so get your sunscreen ready for life in Colorado Springs.

 *Average temperatures (low and high) for the season